swttt/HomeyDash/README.md

 HomeyDash is a dashboard that can be used to control devices paired to Homey  ([Athom.com](http://athom.com)) and show information like weather, news, media etc.

+Visit the current stable branch on https://homeyda.sh

+And the current beta branch on https://beta.homeyda.sh

 #### Support this project, become a Patron!